Blessing of the Roads

 Campaign Resources and Tools

-WALGA’s RoadWise has prepared a suit of resources and tools to assist organisations to implement their campaign initiatives and disseminating road safety messages.
+WALGA’s RoadWise has prepared a range of resources and tools to assist Local Governments in localising and implementing their campaign initiatives and disseminating road safety messages.

 Acknowledgement